 YESHUA, THE SALVATION OF "ALL ISRAEL"

-We are committed to bringing to our Jewish people the message that Yeshua is the Messiah and the only hope for salvation.
+We are committed to bringing to our Jewish people and to all the world the life-transforming message that Yeshua is the Messiah and the only hope for salvation.
 John 14:6: “Yeshua said, "I AM the Way -- and the Truth and the Life; no one comes to the Father except through me.”
 In Acts 4:12, two of Yeshua’s Talmidim (who were Jews themselves, of course) stood before the Jewish religious leadership and declared, “Let it be known to you and to all the people of Isra'el that ... there is salvation in no one else!
 For there is no other name under heaven given to mankind by whom we must be saved!"
 Placing our faith in Messiah Yeshua, the once and for all sacrifice for our sins, is the only way to be saved.
-We love our Jewish people so much that the love of God within us compels us to tell them of Yeshua.
+We love our Jewish people - and all people, created in the very image of God - so much that the love of God within us compels us to tell them of Yeshua.
 We simply must!

 tALMIDIM WHO MAKE TALMIDIM